taylorjdawson/Content/projects/Plasma MVP/JavaScript/Get Transaction/details.md

 ## Encoded UTXO ID

 For this plasma implementation we'll be encoding & decoding our UTXO ID.
-This will take our three properties `blkNum`, `txIndex` and `oIndex` and provide us with a single integer value to lookup the UTXO:
+This will take our three properties `blockNumber`, `txIndex` and `outputIndex` and provide us with a single integer value to lookup the UTXO:

 ![UTXO ID](https://res.cloudinary.com/divzjiip8/image/upload/v1553559789/utxoid_nosxvu.png)